Setting the Workshift (Fanuc CNC Lathe)

 But at the moment it’s just a part floating around in space.

 You have measured the tools using cut and measure or a tool presetting arm.
-You also need to tell the machine the radius of the cutting tool tip.
+You also need to tell the machine the radius of the cutting tool tip and its virtual nose position.

-So now all the machine needs to know is where the workpiece stock is and that’s where the workshift comes in.
+So now all the machine needs to know is where the workpiece stock is.
+That’s where the workshift comes in.

 The setting of the workshift will vary from one machine to the next but just think about this logically.